testit-tms/adapters-js/docs/09_sync_storage_improvements_summary.md

   - added teardown at run end
 - **Mocha**
   - made setup blocking in run-begin handler
+  - hardened teardown path with `deasync-promise` (guarded run end, errors caught) to avoid superagent double-callback issues on network failures

+- **Jest**
+  - `globalThis.strategy` from `globalSetup` reused in environment when in the same process; use `--runInBand` when a single shared `strategy` / Sync Storage registration is required
+  - resilient attachment queue: failed uploads no longer reject `saveResult` / `loadResults` or lose remaining tests

 ### 5) Stability fixes related to reporting behavior

 - Playwright step collection now uses full `TestResult.steps` tree and recursive conversion, so fixture hook steps are preserved.
+- Playwright reporter catches attachment / per-test async failures so TLS resets do not crash the process with unhandled rejections.
 - Namespace/classname update logic no longer corrupts existing hierarchy when metadata is missing in fixture-failure scenarios.
 - `externalId` and `autoTestExternalId` are excluded from HTML escaping to prevent identifier distortion.